william5647/Python-ColorSpaceSegmentation/README.md

 # Python-ColorSpaceSegmentation
-Building a design of image color detection using HSV color space Module used: Numpy and OpenCV
+Building a design of image color detection using HSV color space <br>
+Module used: Numpy and OpenCV